-However, if you notice a strong, unpleasant or irritating odor when printing, or see smoke, shut off your Glowforge immediately.
+However, shut off your Glowforge immediately if you notice a strong, unpleasant or irritating odor when printing, or see smoke.
 Smoke and fumes could be entering the room in excessive concentrations.
-Check for the following:

 Make sure your Glowforge fan settings are correct

-The Compact Filter setting changes the speed of fans in your Glowforge.
+The Glowforge Air Filter setting changes the speed of fans in your Glowforge.
 If this setting isn’t correct, the air will not not flow properly.

-If you are venting to the outdoors, it should be switched to the left and show gray
+If you are venting to the outdoors, make sure the option is turned off.

 Ensure materials are laser compatible